danielweinmann/react-native-stateless-form/README.md

 |---------------|----------|--------------|----------------------------------------------------------------|
 | focusableTypes | Array of string | ['InlineTextInput'] | A list of focusable widget types |
 | style | object | {} | Style for the form wrapper |

+\+ Any other [ScrollView](https://facebook.github.io/react-native/docs/scrollview.html#content) prop you wish to pass.

 ## Widgets